 It isn’t always easy to advise clients on smarter strategies to market a business.
-Sometimes tough love is is necessary to stop bad habits, change poor planning, and start thinking about the business in terms of client value.
+Sometimes tough love is necessary to stop bad habits, change poor planning, and start thinking about the business in terms of client value.
 Iron sharpens iron, to be sure.
 And it can get messy before it gets better.

 Don’t let that discourage you.
 Hearing the hard truth can be indispensable in making better decisions on how you position services to clients.
 You may already know the truth, but it carries significantly more weight when others say out loud the truths you’ve been avoiding.
 As the saying goes, it’s difficult to read your own label from inside the bottle.
-The challenge not only being open to hear what others have to say, but getting your clients to candidly reveal the transformational comments that can improve your business.
+The challenge is not only being open to hear what others have to say, but getting your clients to candidly reveal the transformational comments that can improve your business.

 These conversations can be more fruitful when facilitated by an unbiased third party.
 Your clients are more willing to share frank reactions and insights into how well you meet their needs with someone other than you.
 Generic, flowery and inconsequential comments are easy to come by.
 It’s the deeper commentary you need to hear.
 Your clients are more likely to tell others the bad news and avoid conflict with you.